CleverCloud/doc.clever-cloud.com/runtimes/php/varnish.md

 # Varnish

-Varnish is a HTTP cache who works as a reverse proxy between the application server and the client, on the server-side.
+Varnish is a HTTP proxy-cache, which works as a reverse proxy between your application and the client.
-Following rules defined by the user, Varnish will caches the data of an applications to reduce the load.
+Following rules defined by the user, Varnish will caches the data of an application to reduce the load.

 ## Enable Varnish for you appliaiton

 Varnish is provided by default in PHP instances.
 To enable it, you just have to create a `varnish.vcl` file in the `/clevercloud` folder.

-This file describe how Varnish caches your applications and how it decides to return a cached resource or not.
+This file describes how Varnish caches your applications and how it decides to return a cached resource or not.

-***Warning***: you should not include the `backend` section in your `varnish.vcl` file.
-We already manage it for you.
+***Warning***: the backend section of the `varnish.vcl` configuration file is not necessary as it is already handled by Clever Cloud

 ## Varnish version / version migration

-We provide **Varnish 4**.
-If you need to upgrade your version of Varnish, you can use script as [varnish3to4](https://github.com/fgsch/varnish3to4) to easily upgrade your Varnish version.
-Do not forget to add the following line in top of your Varnish file:
+We use **Varnish 4**.
+If you already have a configuration file written for varnish 3, you can use [varnish3to4](https://github.com/fgsch/varnish3to4) to convert it to varnsih 4.
+Dont forget to add `vcl 4.0;` at the beginning of the config file.

-`vcl 4.0;`

 ## Example file for Wordpress

 If your application is a Wordpress, you can use the following file to enable Varnish on your Wordpress.

-We also recommend you to use a plugin as **Varnish HTTP Purge** to automatically purge the Varnish cache when a post is created/updated, a comment is posted, ...
+We also recommend you to use a plugin such as **Varnish HTTP Purge** to automatically purge the Varnish cache when a post is created/updated, a comment is posted, ...

 ```